|Alma Mater:||VMI '04|

 As a cadet, Hadra was a four-year letterman who graduated with a degree in Economics and Business.
 Hadra served as team captain his senior year and helped the Keydets break the school record for wins during his junior season.
 His sophomore season, meanwhile, saw VMI finish with a 16-14 mark in the Southern Conference, breaking the program standard for most conference wins.

-Hadra is married to the former Allison Toth, and the couple has two children, son Colton and daughter Kennedy.
+Hadra is married to the former Allison Toth, and the couple has three children, son Colton and daughters Kennedy and Brynlee.